Updated June 25, 2023

 Maybe you’ve already noticed that your dog is acting funny with his feet.
 Maybe you’ve noticed a swell to them, or maybe you’ve seen that his paws are red between the pads.
 This is exactly what happened to me.

 I noticed my buddy was acting funny and upon further inspection, I discovered reddening between the pads.
 There are several reasons why this can happen and finding the underlying problem is the road to recovery.
+In my case, the food allergy was the main cause and symptoms disappeared completely in 6 weeks.

 What Does Red Paws Mean?